Dragos-Hategan/esp32-lcd1602-HD44780U-driver/README.md

-# i2c-lcd1602 (ESP-IDF, I²C, HD44780 via PCF8574)
+# LCD1602 (ESP-IDF, I²C, HD44780 via PCF8574)
 ## Why this repo?
 A minimal, production-oriented driver for HD44780-compatible LCDs (16×2/20×4) over I²C using a PCF8574/PCF8574A expander and the modern ESP-IDF esp_driver_i2c API.
-Fork-level rewrite from David Antliff’s driver to match current ESP-IDF (handles, bus/device objects, timing).

 ## Features